A Memorial Day Event Honoring Fallen Heroes

 WHAT IS #THEHONORPROJECT?

-This Memorial Day weekend, volunteers are mobilizing across the country to visit fallen heroes.
-This year, we’re expanding to 14 national cemeteries, where volunteers will place hand-crafted Flags of Valor commemorative tokens at the resting places of fallen heroes and pause to reflect on their service and sacrifice.
-Spartans will be on the ground at Arlington National Cemetery as well as national cemeteries in Arizona, California, Colorado, Florida, Georgia, Kentucky, Michigan, New York, Pennsylvania, Texas, Virginia, and Washington state.
+Every year, TMF mobilizes volunteers across the country to pay respect to fallen heroes on and around Memorial Day.
+In 2024, we’re expanding our Memorial Day event to 20 cemeteries, where volunteers will place hand-crafted commemorative tokens at the resting places of fallen heroes and pause to reflect on their service and sacrifice.
+Spartans will be on the ground at Arlington National Cemetery as well as cemeteries in Arizona, California, Colorado, Florida, Georgia, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, Pennsylvania, Texas, Utah, Virginia, and Washington state.

-Submit the name of your family member or battle buddy so we can visit their place of rest in person on Memorial Day weekend, lay a hand-crafted Flags of Valor commemorative token at their interment location and pause for a moment of reflection.
+If your family member or battle buddy is resting at a participating cemetery, submit their name and a TMF volunteer serving at our Memorial Day event will visit them, lay a hand-crafted commemorative token, and pause for a moment of reflection.
 As with every effort we make to honor the fallen, this comes at no cost to you.
-If your loved one is resting at one of our participating national cemeteries marked on the map below, simply enter their name and information at the form linked here and our volunteers will pay tribute to them.
+Simply enter their name and information at the form linked below and our volunteers will pay tribute to them.

-Volunteer with us this Memorial Day weekend to place hand-crafted commemorative tokens at national cemeteries across the country.
-Register beginning in late March to visit a national cemetery near you.
-If you’d like to get involved with our effort but cannot travel to one of our participating national cemeteries on Memorial Day weekend, we encourage you to join a volunteer-led event in your community.
-Learn more about those at the link below.
+Volunteer with #TheHonorProject this Memorial Day weekend to place hand-crafted commemorative tokens on fallen heroes’ resting sites across the country.
+If you’d like to get involved with our effort but cannot travel to a Memorial Day event, we encourage you to join or host a volunteer-led event in your community.
+Registration for all volunteer opportunities will open in late March.

 Can’t make it to one of our TMF-sponsored #TheHonorProject events?
 If you’d like to honor fallen heroes in your community this Memorial Day weekend, sign up to join one organized by another local Spartan.